coreos/coreos-installer/README.md

 ## Kernel command line options for coreos
 * coreos.install_dev - The block device on the system to install to
 * coreos.image_url - The url of the coreos image to install to this device
+* coreos.ignition_url - The url of the coreos ignition config (optional, enter coreos.ignition_url=skip to not load an ignition config)